Advanced Concepts

 3. Track with High Precision: Use 5 decimal places for usage costs (e.g., ${usage:.5f}) and 2 decimal places for budget limits (e.g., ${limit:.2f}).
 This precision is crucial for GenAI micropayments, where even $0.00001 differences matter when accumulated over millions of requests.

-4. Use Tags for Organization: Apply consistent tags to limits to make them easier to find, filter, and manage.
+4. Use Properties for Organization: Apply consistent properties to limits to make them easier to find, filter, and manage.

 5. Reset on Appropriate Cycles: Establish a clear reset schedule that aligns with your billing or budget cycles.